Waiata ki te wai

 211 Oxford Tce – on the banks of the Ōtākaro Avon River

-We sat together on the banks of the Ōtākaro Avon River to acknowledge the rivers of Waitaha/Canterbury through song & weaving.
+We sat together on the banks of the Ōtākaro Avon River in the centre of Ōtautahi Christchurch city to acknowledge the rivers of Waitaha Canterbury through song & weaving.
 While kairaranga wove harakeke, we sang waiata together, and listened to karakia, stories & music that celebrate this life-sustaining water that connects us all.

 This was part of Yo-Yo Ma’s Bach Project in Christchurch, which explores how culture actively shapes a better future, and involves Yo-Yo performing with talented musicians and weavers of Ōtautahi.